-Now that you went self-hosted, you are no longer limited by the free themes that other 10 other million people have on their blogs (ok, maybe a bit of an exaggeration, but you probably want to stand out and having the same blog aspect as hundred other people won’t help and it won’t be professional). ou can choose and install either a custom made theme or a premade one.
+Now that you went self-hosted, you are no longer limited by the free themes that other 10 other million people have on their blogs (ok, maybe a bit of an exaggeration, but you probably want to stand out and having the same blog aspect as hundred other people won’t help and it won’t be professional).

 Read my post on 10 WordPress Themes For Female Bloggers & Entrepreneurs to get more ideas.

 You can choose to work with a web designer or purchase a pre-made premium one, which I recommend if you are just starting out and don’t have hundreds of dollars to invest in it yet.
 I find that premium themes (not the ones sold by WordPress that you can install with their free version) are easy to find, affordable and make for a very professional looking blog.